Jagged Lines

 I should have been fighting those battles with my own father, he might have been — probably was, certainly was — the cause of the break.
 He makes me sicker than any of the guys that came after because he should have cared and he should have known better.
 He was pushing fifty when he made me his confidante.
 What fifty-year-old man sobs in the arms of a four-year-old and thinks that’s normal or okay?
 I should have mattered to him, but no one mattered to him more than he mattered to himself.
 So I was shattered instead, and trained at the knee of a man who taught me all the men matter and all the girls should be gorgeous and skinny with big breasts and small asses and a sweet smile, ready to help.
 Rest in peace, Dad.

-If you’re a twenty-seven-year old man and a fourteen-year-old child has a crush on you, your job is to walk (run) away.
+Here are things I know now: If you’re a twenty-seven-year old man and a fourteen-year-old child has a crush on you, your job is to walk (run) away.
 You would think this goes without saying but you’d be wrong.
-This happened right under my mother’s nose, at a restaurant she managed during the day and you managed at night.
-I guess you want to congratulate yourself because you didn’t let things go “too far” but I am now the mother of a fourteen year old daughter, and I can tell you with absolute confidence and disgust, anywhere at all was too far and you are nothing more than a pig with a red Camaro.
-Though you probably drive a different car today.
-My mother sent me out on a date with you for my fifteenth birthday because she thought my crush on you was cute.
-I guess she thought she could trust you.
-I guess she thought you were her friend.
+This happened right under my mother’s nose, at a restaurant she managed during the day and he managed at night.
+I guess he wanted to congratulate himself because he didn’t let things go “too far” but I am now the mother of a fourteen year old daughter, and I can say with absolute confidence and disgust, anywhere at all was too far and he was nothing more than a pedophile with a red Camaro.
+My mother sent me out on a date with him for my fifteenth birthday because she thought my crush on him was cute.
+I guess she thought she could trust him.
+I guess she thought he was her friend.

-Maybe you’ve noticed I’m calling all of these guys you, and that’s because they’re all the same dude and they don’t matter.
-They don’t get a name in my story.
-You who called me a “replaceable hole” and then sent me a friend request on Facebook years later, you who told me I wasn’t hot enough for you and you thought you’d end up with a supermodel, you who lied about every last thing, you who kept treasures from my childhood you swore you’d return, you who didn’t get in the line of fire to protect me, you who took advantage, you who doesn’t understand the sacrifices I made for you but stands in judgment of me now, you who took what you wanted even when I begged you to stop.
-Begged you.
-Some of you actually are the same person, and none of it matters because I have an answer to one question, and it’s probably the only one that matters:
+Maybe you’ve noticed these men don’t get a name in my story.
+The one who called me a “replaceable hole” and then sent me a friend request on Facebook years later, or the one who told me I wasn’t hot enough for him and he thought he’d end up with a supermodel.
+He who lied about every last thing, he who kept treasures from my childhood he swore he’d return, he who didn’t get in the line of fire to protect me, he who took advantage, he who doesn’t understand the sacrifices I made for him but stands in judgment of me now, he who took what he wanted even when I begged him to stop.
+Begged him.
+Some of them actually are the same person, and none of it matters because I have an answer to one question, and it’s probably the only one that matters:

 There is no me without my mother, and for all the things she wasn’t, there were so many things she was.
 She was fierce and frightening if you crossed her.
 She was calculating when she needed to be.
 She found a way to keep a roof over our heads when no one else was there to do it.
 She was funny and she could be really kind and generous, occasionally to me, always to her friends.
 She lit up a room.
 She was not to be trifled with.